About Jack Schwager

 Books by Jack Schwager

-The books I have written can be broken down into three categories:
+The books I have written can be broken down into four categories:

-- Market Sense and Nonsense–My most recent book (publication date: November 6, 2012) offers a compendium of investment misconceptions and is intended to be both pertinent to investment professionals and accessible to lay readers.
+- Market Sense and Nonsense–This book offers a compendium of investment misconceptions and is intended to be both pertinent to investment professionals and accessible to lay readers.
 Market Sense and Nonsense

 Which book should you read first?